TobyLobster/multiply_test/README.md

 This document compares the runtime performance and memory used by a wide variety of multiplication routines for the 6502 CPU.
 Over 60 different routines have been exhaustively tested, cycle counted, and the results plotted.

 The most common routines available are for unsigned numbers, either 8 bit x 8 bit with a 16 bit result, or 16 bit x 16 bit with a 32 bit result.
-These are the natural focus, however several other routines are also listed.
+These are the natural focus, however several other routines are also listed later.
 There is also section later that discusses how to how to customise the routines, e.g. how to handle signed numbers, adjusting to different bit sizes, etc.

 ## The Implementations